RobMisener/National-Park-MVC/README.md

 * Clone and run with Visual Studio and CORS chrome extension.

 ## Overview:
-* The National Parks Website allows users to browse national parks and find out more detailed information about them
+* The website allows users to browse national parks and find out more detailed information about them
 * Users may see park descriptions, weather, vote in a survey and more

 ## Weather:
 * Users may view the weather from each park
-* Can also change temperature from Fahrenheit to Celsius
+* User can also change temperature from Fahrenheit to Celsius
-* Temperature unit preference is stored in user's session ID, allowing multiple users different experiences
+* Temperature unit preference is stored in user's session ID

 <p align="center"> <img src="https://github.com/RobMisener/National-Park-MVC/raw/master/ImagesForReadMe/natpark3d.png" /> </p>